TencentCloud/kubernetes-csi-tencentcloud/docs/README_COSFS.md

 This plugin is able to mount TencentCloud COS buckets to workloads.

+* **Static Provisioning** - firstly, create a COS on tencent cloud manually; then mount it inside container
+* **Mount options ** - mount options can be specified in storageclass to define how the volume should be mounted

 ## Building

 COS CSI plugin can be compiled in a form of a binary file or in a form of a Docker image.
 When compiled as an image, it's stored in the local Docker image store.